-(7-1-21)T - 03.
-Official Record of Parole Hearing or Case Review.
+03. Official Record of Parole Hearing or Case Review.
 The official record of a parole hearing or case review will be the summary minutes, once signed, of that hearing or review.
-The official record will be maintained in the Commission office and subject to public disclosure pursuant to the Idaho Public Records Act, Title 74, Chapter 1, Idaho Code.
-(7-1-21)T
+The official record will be maintained in by the Commission office and subject to public disclosure pursuant to the Idaho Public Records Act, Title 74, Chapter 1, Idaho Code.
+(7.1.21)T(10-13-21)T